Russian Air Force: VVS role in the Russian invasion of Ukraine

-Russian pilots in Ukraine are having to use civilian GPS units “taped to the dashboards”.
+Some reports state Russian pilots in Ukraine flying older aircraft having to use civilian GPS units "taped to the dashboards".

-On 19 September US Air Force General James B. Hecker said that Russia has lost 55 military aircraft due to being shot down by Ukrainian air defences since the start of the invasion.
-He credits this success to the Ukrainian use of SA-11 and SA-10 air defence systems.
-As the US doesn't have these systems getting new missiles from European allies is a "big ask" from Kyiv.
+On 19 September US Air Force General James B. Hecker said that Russia had lost 55 military aircraft due to being shot down by Ukrainian air defenses since the start of the invasion.
+He credits this success to the Ukrainian use of SA-11 and SA-10 air defense systems.
+As the US doesn't have these systems, getting new missiles from European allies is a "big ask" from Kyiv.
 Russian airplanes increased their operations due to the September 2022 Ukrainian Kharkiv Oblast counteroffensive.
-This was due to a number of factors including changing front lines, former safe territory is now held by the enemy.
-Or due to the fact that they were under pressure to provide closer ground support.
+This was due to several factors including changing front lines, former safe territory is now held by the enemy.
+Or because they were under pressure to provide closer ground support.

 On 8 October 2022 the chief of the VVS Sergey Surovikin became the commander of all Russian forces invading Ukraine.

 On 10 October 2022 the VVS re-commenced the bombardment of cities like Kyiv and especially energy infrastructure like electricity grid facilities.
 The large-scale coordinated attacks also hit Kharkiv, Kryvyi Rih, Lviv, Dnipro, Ternopil, Kremenchuk, Khmelnytskyi, and Zhytomyr.
 The oblasts of Kyiv, Khmelnytskyi, Lviv, Dnipropetrovsk, Vinnytsia, Ivano-Frankivsk, Zaporizhzhia, Sumy, Kharkiv, Zhytormyr, Kirovohrad were attacked on this day.
-When, by 17 October, these energy infrastructure attacks continued unabated the western media labelled the delivery system "kamikaze drones", and Ukrainian president Zelensky called this "terrorising the civilian population".
+When, by 17 October, these energy infrastructure attacks continued unabated the western media labeled the delivery system "kamikaze drones", and Ukrainian president Zelensky called this "terrorizing the civilian population".
 By 23 October (not yet two weeks) 40% of Ukrainians were without electricity and/or water.

+Russian airstrikes against Ukrainian infrastructure again intensified with the deployment of the UMPK (unified gliding and correction module) bomb kits since early 2023, which allowed the Russian Air Force to convert dumb Soviet-era aerial bombs into a precise munition.
+UMPK bomb kits are being particularly used with general purpose FAB-250, FAB-500 and FAB-1500 aerial bombs containing highly explosive warheads.
+These glide kits greatly increase range and also add an element of guidance, allowing Russian bombers, namely the Su-34, to execute aerial attacks from safer distances without entering areas covered by Ukrainian air defense systems.
+According to Ukrainian General Ivan Havryliuk, since start of 2024 year, Russian aviation dropped over 3,500 of these bombs on Ukrainian positions.